Mathematical Proofs of Two Conjectures: The Four Color Problem and The Uniquely 4-colorable Planar Graph: Chromatic polynomials of graphs

-In order to prove the four color problem, the basic idea on the chromatic polynomial proposed in this paper is to study the recurrence equations for the chromatic polynomial of a maximal planar graph directly when color number $t=4$.
-Especially, the result for recurrence equations when the minimal degree $\delta(G)=5$ points out the direction to the mathematical proof of the four color problem.
-These recurrence equations are not only the foundation for the final proof of the four color conjecture, but also the base to prove the necessary and sufficient condition for uniquely 4-colorable planar graphs.
-With the guide of the recurrence equation, we have to accomplish two tasks: one is the concept of the uniquely near $k$-colorable graph and the basic characterization for this graph.
-That is, the necessary and sufficient condition has bee given for a uniquely near $k$-colorable graph.
-The other is the necessary and sufficient condition for the uniquely 4-colorable planar graph.
-This latter task was an unsolved conjecture proposed in 1977\cite{FW1977,F1977}.
-Although F.Thomas had given a computer-assisted proof \cite{T1998} in 1998, his proof was not satisfied by mathematicians.
-In this paper, the mathematical proofs of these two conjectures will be given, which cost me 18 years' attempt.
-Related results will be given in Section 3.3, 4 and 5 respectively.
+In order to prove the Four-Color Conjecture, the basic idea on the chromatic polynomial proposed in this paper is to study the recurrence relation for the chromatic polynomial of a maximal planar graph directly when color number $t=4$.
+Especially, the recurrence formula when the minimal degree $\delta(G)=5$ points out the direction for the mathematical proof of the Four-Color Problem.
+These recurrence formulas are not only the foundation of the final proof of the Four-Color Conjecture by mathematical deduction, but also the basis of proving the uniquely 4-colorable planar graphs conjecture.
+With the guide of the recurrence formulas, we need to study the color-coordinate system theory of graphs.
+Specifically, the basic characteristics of the colorable-coordinate graphs need to be researched, since the colorable-coordinate graphs can be divided into three types: uniquely colorable graphs, quasi-uniquely colorable graphs and pseudo-uniquely colorable graphs.
+We have to accomplish three tasks: first, make the basic structure of the uniquely 4-colorable graphs understood clearly; second, introduce the concept of the quasi-uniquely $k$-colorable graphs and show the basic characteristics of those graphs.
+That is to say, the necessary and sufficient conditions will be given for quasi-uniquely $k$-colorable graphs; third, introduce the concept of pseudo-uniquely $k$-colorable graphs and make the basic characteristics of those graphs clearly.
+However, the first task was an unsolved conjecture proposed in 1977 \cite{FW1977,F1977}.
+Until 1998, a computer-assisted proof was given by Thomas \cite{T1998}.